 Feature Branches vs Single Branch Strategies

-Unlike setting up the feature branch, and then merging it with the code trunk, TBD uses a single branch strategy.
-This speeds up the software production and helps avoid the co-called merge hell” during feature branch integration.
+Unlike setting up the feature branch, and then merging it with the code trunk, TBD uses a single-branch strategy.
+This speeds up software production and helps avoid the so-called “merge hell” during feature branch integration.

-To leverage the full potential of TBD, software engineers need to learn how to work in small batches, implement synchronized reviews and automated unit testing.
+To leverage the full potential of TBD, software engineers need to learn how to work in small batches and implement synchronized reviews and automated unit testing.